OPM/ResInsight-UserDocumentation/content/scripting/OctaveInterface.md

 This folder contains an entry for each of the directories you have added as a **Script Folder**.
 Each of the folder lists available _`*.m`_ files and sub directories.

 ### Adding Script Folders
-You can add directories by right-clicking the **Scripts** item to access the context menu.
+You can add directories by right-clicking the **Scripts** item to access the right-click menu.

 Multiple standard script folder locations can also be defined in the field **Shared Script Folder(s)** in the **Preferences Dialog** (**Edit -> Preferences**).

 ### Editing Octave Scripts
 To enable script editing from ResInsight you need to set up the path to a text editor in the **Script Editor** field in the **Preferences Dialog** (**Edit -> Preferences**)

-When done, scripts can be edited using the context menu command **Edit** on the script item in the tree.
+When done, scripts can be edited using the right-click menu command **Edit** on the script item in the tree.

-If you add a script file directly by creating a new file, the new script can be made visible in the user interface by activating **Refresh** in the context menu of a script folder.
+If you add a script file directly by creating a new file, the new script can be made visible in the user interface by activating **Refresh** in the right-click menu of a script folder.

 ## Executing Octave Scripts